 Although payment of tuition is the responsibility of the student, the University makes every effort to assist students in attaining adequate levels of financial support.
-Students should utilize private as well as public fund resources (e.g., banks and private scholarships as well as the government loan programs).
-The professional staff in the Student Financial Services Office will work with each student in reference to the loan programs.
+Students should utilize private, as well as public, fund resources (e.g., banks and private scholarships, as well as the government loan programs).
+The professional staff in the Office of Financial Aid will work with each student in reference to the loan programs.

 Financial aid is also available from the sources described in this section.
 Applicants for financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) and the Web Institutional Data Form (WIDF).
 This form can be completed through the mylasalle portal.
-If the student is a loan applicant, all awards must be reported to the Office of Student Financial Services for loan eligibility computation.
-For further information, please call the Office of Student Financial Services at 215.951.1070.
+If the student is a loan applicant, all awards must be reported to the Office of Financial Aid for loan eligibility computation.
+For further information, please call the office at 215.951.1070.

 Federal Direct Unsubsidized Loan